MrGautier256/FileName-Translator/README.md

    - Select the destination language from the dropdown menu.
    - Browse and select the directory containing the files you want to rename.
    - Check the "Include Subfolders" option if you want to rename files in subfolders as well.
-   - Click the "Start Renaming" button to begin the renaming process.
+   - Click the "Start" button to begin the renaming process.
+   - Click the "Stop" button to stop the renaming process before the end.

 ## License